Week 2 NFL Power Rankings: Teams 32–17

 25. Las Vegas Raiders (▲)

-Pete Carroll's debut with the Raiders culminated in a hard-fought victory on the road against New England.
-Geno Smith threw for an impressive 362 yards, Brock Bowers appeared poised to emerge as a significant player, and rookie running back Ashton Jeanty scored a touchdown.
-Though the defense still exhibits vulnerabilities, the team's new identity fosters optimism.
+Pete Carroll’s debut with the Raiders ended in a gritty road win over New England.
+Geno Smith threw for 362 yards, Brock Bowers looked like a future star, and rookie RB Ashton Jeanty powered in for a score.
+Defense still leaks, but the new identity brings optimism.

 24. Chicago Bears (▼)

-Caleb Williams surpassed the 300-yard mark in his debut, yet turnovers and a pick-six costly mistakes contributed to a narrow defeat against Minnesota.
-Rome Odunze emerged as a reliable target, but the Bears need to demonstrate their ability to finish games.
-The downward movement reflects the growing pains of adapting to new head coach Ben Johnson's system.
+Caleb Williams topped 300 yards in his debut, but turnovers and a pick-six proved costly in a narrow loss to Minnesota.
+Rome Odunze emerged as a trusted target, yet the Bears still need to prove they can close games.
+The drop reflects growing pains under new coach Ben Johnson.

 23. Seattle Seahawks (–)